TheQueenIsDead/ansible-mysql-user-management/README.md

 As of current, users can not be given explicit hosts to join.
 This may be rectified with the use of groups, but it not yet implemented.

+### Removing users.

+As each user is removed using the same details used to create the user, these must be available in order for the ansible module to identify which user to ensure is absent.

+In the case of my demo, I originally had no credentials for dufyfboy.
+This presented errors when trying to ensure he was not part of the grants, as he had no existent password.

+This situation I tried to accomodate for is ultimately useless, the workflow for users needing to be removed from the system implies they were created initially.
+Hence I have added duffyboy creds.

 ## Pre-requesites

 The host requires a MySQL python module installed, which can be done with the following command